1. Introduction#

 where file.R

-is the path to some source file.
+is the path to a source file;

 (**)